6dv/6dv/README.md

 .6dv stands for **6** **D**egree of freedom **V**ideo.

 .6dv was built from the ground up with a focus on streaming dynamic 3D generated content to standalone VR headsets that are limited in processing power.
-Volumetric Video takes up way too much bandwidth and requires expensive setups to create content.
-6DV alleviates these issues by letting anyone with a computer livestream 3D scenes at less than 1/10 the bandwidth of the equivalent volumetric video to any standalone headset via webxr.

 Checkout a demo here: https://parched-seat.surge.sh/?s=097aef

+## Benefits
+*  Live streaming/vod playback supported
+*  Bandwidth less than 1/10 of an equivalent volumetric video
+*  Interactions can be baked into the file itself letting viewers perform lightweight actions to engage with the content(see the demo above for an example)

-## General Structure
+## General Structure of a .6dv
 File is built out of this general structure, e.g. each one of these is bytes from start -> finish in the file:

 File Signature (2 bytes) [uint16]: so that we now we're working with 6dv (see file signatures) 0xBEEF